The Culturium

 Jnani: Annamalaiyar Temple, Tiruvannamalai, India.

-Moreover, the haunting soundtrack, featuring enchanting Indian melodies played by the bansuri flute master, Upahar, renders the entire film a beautiful and moving experience and is a “must see” for all those committed to discovering their innermost selves.
+Moreover, the haunting soundtrack, featuring enchanting Indian melodies played by the bansuri flute master, Upahar, renders the entire film a beautiful and moving experience, such that it was shortlisted for the Documentary Feature category at the Great Lakes International Film Festival 2016.

 Upahar, ‘Bright Like a Million Suns' - The Culturium